wouterpeere/GHEtool/docs/sources/users.rst

 ***************
-Users of GHEtool
+Supporters of GHEtool
 ***************

 GHEtool is used internationally by both academia and practitioners.
-Below you can find the institutions that use GHEtool.
+Below you can find the institutions that support GHEtool.
-If you want your institution to be on this list, please do contact us, via wouter.peere@kuleuven.be.
+If you want your institution to be on this list, please do contact us, via info@ghetool.eu.

 ------------------
 Belgium